-Nathaniel Simmons, 18, of Phoenix, Ariz., a senior at Sunnyslope High School, is a founding board member of a nonprofit organization that has mobilized young people to collect hundreds of thousands of unwanted school supplies, toys and shoes for kids in need in Arizona and five other countries.
-While visiting a school in Africa in 2012, Nathaniel was struck by how little its students had in the way of tools to support their education.
-He was even more shocked after he returned home and saw how many decent school supplies were discarded by his classmates at the end of the school year — “supplies that would be cherished in the African school,” he said.
-Seeing an obvious opportunity, Nathaniel began recruiting young volunteers and schools to collect surplus school supplies for African kids, and also for homeless shelters in Arizona.
+Nathaniel Simmons, 18, of Phoenix, Arizona, a senior at Sunnyslope High School, is a founding board member of a nonprofit organization that has mobilized young people to collect hundreds of thousands of unwanted school supplies, toys and shoes for kids in need in Arizona and five other countries.
+While visiting a school in Africa in 2012, Nathaniel and his brother, Seamus, were struck by how little its students had in the way of tools to support their education.
+They were even more shocked after returning home and seeing how many decent school supplies were discarded by classmates at the end of the school year — “supplies that would be cherished in the African school,” he said.
+Seeing an obvious opportunity, Nathaniel and his brother began recruiting young volunteers and schools to collect surplus school supplies for African kids, and also for homeless shelters in Arizona.